 The managers comment that trade and private equity buyers are taking advantage of attractive valuations.
-They cite the examples of Ultra Electronics, which has left the portfolio following its takeover by Cobham; HomeServe, whose bid from the Canadian private firm Brookfield Partners, for US$4.08bn, looks set to close in Q4 (the offer price of £12 per share was a 71% premium to the undisturbed closing price on the last day before the offer was announced); and Euromoney Institutional Investor, which has accepted a £1.7bn bid from private equity houses Astorg and Epiris.
+They cite the examples of Ultra Electronics, which has left the portfolio following its takeover by Cobham; HomeServe, whose bid from the Canadian private firm Brookfield Partners, for US$4.08bn, looks set to close in the fourth quarter of this year (the offer price of £12 per share was a 71% premium to the undisturbed closing price on the last day before the offer was announced); and Euromoney Institutional Investor, which has accepted a £1.7bn bid from private equity houses Astorg and Epiris.
 In the case of HomeServe, the managers note that its shares have been quite volatile, while the underlying business has not.
 They think that Brookfield saw a unique asset and took advantage of current pricing.
 However, they feel the bid price is reasonably fair, observing that the founder and largest shareholder recommended the offer.

 Challenges in expanding gearing

-The managers say that they have wanted to expand the trust’s gearing to take advantage of low valuations, but from a practical perspective, this has been difficult.
+The managers say that they have wanted to expand the trust’s net gearing (net borrowing) to take advantage of low valuations, but from a practical perspective, this has been difficult.
 BGUK has recently received cash from the Ultra Electronics sale and more is expected to come from the sales of HomeServe and Euromoney.
 This reduces its net gearing by default and, given the less liquid nature of some of its holdings, this can take time to redeploy.
 The trust has been reducing cash by undertaking repurchases of its shares and these are being financed through existing cash and borrowings where possible, rather than through selling down existing holdings.